anshuman-iyer/Financial-Management-System/README.md

 Data Persistence: Transactions are automatically loaded from and saved to a local file (transactions.txt), so your data is always there when you restart the application.

-Input Validation: Includes basic checks to ensure the user enters valid choices and data formats.
+Input Validation: Includes checks to ensure the user enters valid choices and data formats (e.g., numbers for amounts).

+Zero Dependencies: Runs using only standard Python libraries.

-🛠️ How to Compile and Run
+🛠️ How to Run
-This program is written in standard C++ and has no external dependencies.
-You can compile it using any modern C++ compiler, such as g++.
+This program is written in standard Python and has no external dependencies.

 Prerequisites
-A C++ compiler (like g++ or Clang).

-Compilation Steps
+Python 3.6 or newer (due to the use of f-strings).

+Running the Application

-Save the Code: Save the provided source code into a file named finance_manager.cpp.
+Save the Code: Save the provided source code into a file named financial_management.py.

 Open a Terminal or Command Prompt: Navigate to the directory where you saved the file.

-Compile the Program: Run the following command to compile the code.
-This will create an executable file.
+Run the Program: Run the following command to start the application:

-g++ finance_manager.cpp -o finance_manager

-Running the Application
-After a successful compilation, run the application with the following command:

-On Windows:

-.\finance_manager.exe
+python financial_management.py

+Note: On some macOS or Linux systems, you may need to use the python3 command instead:

+python3 financial_management.py

 ⚙️ How to Use
 Once the application is running, you will be presented with the main menu: